-Welcome to the brand-new Scouts' Page of the Troop 42 website!
-This page is maintained by the Youth Webmaster, and is meant to be a place where all Scouts can access recent news, patrol resources, and more.
+Welcome to the Scouts' Page of the Troop 42 website!
+This page is maintained by the troop's youth webmaster, and is meant to be a place where all Scouts can access recent news, patrol resources, and more.

-To find more important dates, visit the troop calendar.
+To find important dates and learn about other troop meetings and events, visit the troop calendar.

-Election results for the 2018 fall term are as follows:
+Youth positions of responsibility for the 2020 fall term are as follows:

 Going forward, PLC meetings will only include the SPL, ASPLs, Patrol Leaders, and the Scribe.